python/typeshed/CONTRIBUTING.md

   Can contain `win32`, `linux`, and `darwin` values.
   If not specified, only `linux` is considered supported.
-  Only add extra OSes to the test if there is platform-specific code in a package.
+  Only add extra OSes to the test if there are platform-specific branches in a stubs package.

 The format of all `METADATA.toml` files can be checked by running `python3 ./tests/check_consistent.py`.